Skip to main content

 Feel free to get creative with this step by picking out different types of wrapping paper!
 Is this DIY pencil case a birthday gift for someone special?
 Then go ahead and use birthday-themed wrapping.

-Alternatively, you could use printed photos of your family, friends or pets.
+Need some more pen holder ideas?
+You could use printed photos of your family, friends or pets.
 How about toilet roll craft ideas that get you into the holiday spirit every time you sit down at your desk?
 The possibilities are endless if you’re looking to shake up your DIY pen pot design.

 4. Diy Pencil Holder 04 Glue the tubes together.
 Keep in mind that this step is best suited for adults, seeing as it calls for a hot glue gun.
 (PVA glue should work too, if you don’t have a glue gun!)
 Stick your tubes together in a group one by one and use your hot glue gun to secure them.
 While this may be more of an adult-friendly task, the kids can definitely still be involved in the art direction!